 - In a mixing bowl, whisk together the flour, salt, spices, and baking powder.

-- Add the flour mixture and the egg into the melted butter mixture.
-Stir until it’s well combined.
-The dough will be thick and sticky, but there shouldn’t be any lumps of dry flour.
+- Add the flour mixture and the egg into the melted butter mixture in the saucepan.
+Stir until it’s it forms a thick, sticky dough and there aren't any clumps of dry flour.

 - Roll the dough into 1-inch balls.
-Arrange on the prepared baking sheet, spaced about an inch apart from each other.
+Arrange on the prepared baking sheet, spaced about one inch apart from each other.

 - Bake for 8 to 10 minutes, just until the cookies are dry on top and starting to turn golden on the bottom.
 Watch them closely, because they bake quickly, and the bottoms can burn if you leave them in for just a couple minutes too long.